Historypin/shiftedstorage/README.md

-# ⇧📁 shifted-storage
+# ⇧📁 shiftedstorage

-*shifted-storage* is a tailored configuration of [Docker], [IPFS Cluster] and [Tailscale] that allows a trusted network of archives to cooperatively back up each other's data.
+*shiftedstorage* is a tailored configuration of [Docker], [IPFS Cluster] and [Tailscale] that allows a trusted network of archives to cooperatively back up each other's data.
 This work is part of [Shift Collective]'s [Modeling Sustainable Futures: Exploring Decentralized Digital Storage for Community Based Archives] project, which was funded by the [Filecoin Foundation for the Decentralized Web].
 For more details you can read reports linked from the project's homepage.

-In a nutshell, the goal of *shifted-storage* is to provide an alternative to "big-tech" storage services, that is:
+In a nutshell, the goal of *shiftedstorage* is to provide an alternative to "big-tech" storage services, that is:

 - *Decentralized* instead of *Centralized*: the software is open source and can be deployed on infrastructure that is operated by the members in their data centers,